 Vaccination to prevent the transmission of high pathogenicity avian influenza virus may be part of a disease control programme.
 The level of flock immunity required to prevent transmission depends on the flock size, composition (e.g. species) and density of the susceptible poultry population.
-It is therefore impossible to be prescriptive.
-Based on the epidemiology of avian influenza in the country, zone or compartment, it may be that a decision is reached to vaccinate only certain species or other poultry subpopulations.
+Based on the epidemiology of avian influenza in the country, zone or compartment, a decision may be reached to vaccinate only certain species or other poultry subpopulations.